 Signatures on Contract Documents.
-All signatures on Contract Documents must meet the requirements of .
+All signatures on Contract Documents must meet the requirements of 102.06.

 Special Provisions.
-Additions and revisions to the standard and covering conditions peculiar to an individual Project.
+Additions and revisions to the standard and Supplemental Specifications covering conditions peculiar to an individual Project.

 Specifications.
-The directions, provisions, and requirements contained herein as supplemented by the and Special Provisions.
+The directions, provisions, and requirements contained herein as supplemented by the Supplemental Specifications and Special Provisions.

 State.
-The acting through its authorized representative.
+The State of Ohio acting through its authorized representative.

 Street.
 A general term denoting a public way for purpose of vehicular travel, including the entire area within the Right-of-Way.